Walgreens The Thread

 The herpes simplex virus type 1 (HSV-1) is usually the cause of cold sores, although they can be caused by herpes simplex virus type 2 (HSV-2) in some cases.
 HSV-1 is very common, but only around 20% to 40% of people who have the virus will develop cold sores.
 However, the virus stays in your body for life, residing on the side of your face in a cluster of nerve cells known as the trigeminal ganglion.

-Anyone with HSV-1 can develop a cold sore.
-Some people will have just one, while others will get them regularly.
+Anyone with herpes simplex can develop a cold sore.
+Some people may have just one, while others may get them regularly.
 The first time you get a cold sore, it’s likely to be more severe than subsequent outbreaks.

 How do you treat a canker sore?